scikit-learn-contrib/MAPIE/doc/theoretical_description.rst

   theoretical and practical coverages due to the larger widths of the prediction intervals.
   It is therefore advised to use them when conservative estimates are needed.

-The Table below summarizes the key features of each method by focusing on the obtained coverages and the computational cost. :math:`n`, :math:`n_{\rm test}`, and :math:`K` are the number of training samples, test samples, and cross-validated folds, respectively.
+The table below summarizes the key features of each method by focusing on the obtained coverages and the computational cost. :math:`n`, :math:`n_{\rm test}`, and :math:`K` are the number of training samples, test samples, and cross-validated folds, respectively.